Stages of Dementia

 Delirium is an abrupt change in the brain that causes mental confusion and emotional disruption.
 It makes it difficult to think, remember, sleep or pay attention.
 Delirium often occurs during alcohol withdrawal, after surgery, due to medication, or when experiencing dehydration or dementia.
 If you suspect delirium, you must contact your loved one’s physician.

-"Sundowning" is not a formally recognized condition, and there is no standard definition for sundowning or its symptoms.
-However, sundowning in general refers to trouble sleeping or increased confusion, restlessness, anxiety or disorientation that lasts from dusk throughout the night.
+"Sundowning" (also known as sundown syndrome) is not a formally recognized condition, and there is no standard definition for sundowning or its symptoms.
+However, sundowning in general often refers to trouble sleeping or increased confusion, restlessness, anxiety, or disorientation that lasts from dusk throughout the night for people living with dementia.

 Strategies for avoiding sundowning: Sticking to a regular routine and spending time outside in the sunlight can sometimes help avoid disrupting biological clocks.
 Often taking a walk together can help, because physical movement can be calming.
 In the evening, keep interiors and exteriors well-lit, and pursue quiet activities.